UPRI-earthquake/earthquake-hub-frontend/docs/MAP_FEATURES_DESIGN.md

 - Base map swap < 300ms on broadband with tile cache warm.
 - Panel collapses to a small button on screens < 768px width.

+### Implementation Notes (Updated)
+- A custom Leaflet control (`LegendControl`) renders a collapsible legend in the bottom-right, synced to `LayersControl` via a lightweight overlay registry.
+- Supported overlays for dynamic legend entries: Faults, Plate Boundaries, Population Density (shows units and source; tries to infer last update via `Last-Modified`).
+- Tooltips: the Layers toggle and Legend collapse button expose `title` and `aria-label` attributes for mouse/keyboard users.
+- No new dependencies; control uses React portal to render into a Leaflet control container.

 ## Map Legend (Symbols)

 Purpose: Explain visual encodings (magnitude, stations status, fault line style) and provide quick reference counts.